 Strongly believing that art should belong to the community, Haring often chose to work directly with and within public space.
 These Keith Haring public artworks expressed strong views through a unique and symbolic visual language, raising awareness of a number of pressing issues of the time, such as AIDS, social justice, gay right, the dangers of nuclear weapons, etc.

 Although the artist tragically died in 1990 of AIDS-related complications, his spirit lives on through his artworks, which can still be found publicly throughout the world.
+All of these are preserved by the Keith Haring Foundation, which seeks to sustain, expand, and protect the legacy of Keith Haring, his art, and his ideals.
 We made a selection of 9 Keith Haring public artworks which remain a lasting reminder of his legacy and political activism.

 Featured image: Keith Haring in front of the mural in Amsterdam.
 Courtesy of Mick La Rock.

 Brooklyn, New York

 In 1986, Keith Haring created a 700-foot-long mural at the Woodhull Hospital in New York as a gift to the hospital’s dedication to pediatric AIDS research and treatment.
 When proposing the work, the artist himself explained it would be “positive, uplifting, unaggressive, imaginative, and comforting.”

 Working over the course of three days in the lobby of the outpatient unit, Haring was signing autographs and making drawings for passers-by during his breaks.
 A welcome sight at this New York hospital, it features his iconic dancing figures in bright, primary colors.